 My parents would always grow parsley (Petroselinum crispum) in the garden.
-I grew up with Parsley being the one herb my parents always had at hand.
+I grew up with parsley being the one herb my parents always had at hand.

-Parsley and tomatoes were more or less year round staples.
-Tomatoes as the main ingredient in salads and parsley as a mildly bitter and fresh-tasting garnish on pasta and fish dishes.
+Parsley and tomatoes were more or less year-round staples.
+Tomatoes, as the main ingredient in salads, and parsley as a mildly bitter and fresh-tasting garnish on pasta and fish dishes.

-But little did I know about the patience needed to grow this versatile herb.
+However, little did I know about the patience needed to grow this versatile herb.